Yusuf-Haji-Ali/WhatsThat/README.md

 2. In the terminal, navigate to the directory where you have cloned the repository and run `npm install` to install the dependencies
 3. Run the app with `npx expo start`

+## Running the Server

+1. Navigate to the assets/WhatsThatApp directory.
+2. Run the server with `npm run dev`.
+3. Test everything is working using Postman.
+The API documentation can be found by navigating to http://localhost:3333/api/1.0.0/documentation in your browser.

 ## Components

 Components are split into their respective uses throughout the app.